linode/docs/docs/development/ci/automate-builds-with-jenkins-on-ubuntu.md

 4. Jenkins will be used mainly through the newer [Blue Ocean](https://jenkins.io/projects/blueocean/) web interface.

 5. The workstation and remote Linode will each need Docker installed beforehand.
-See our [guide](/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment) for detailed instructions.
+See our guide on [how to install docker images](/docs/applications/containers/how-to-install-docker-and-pull-images-for-container-deployment/) for detailed instructions.

 6. For the purpose of this guide, only a Jenkins master server will be used.